Milwaukee, Wisconsin has a lot to offer regarding unique and quirky things to do.

 Walk along either side of the Milwaukee River on the RiverWalk that connects three downtown neighborhoods.
 The RiverWalk District includes 20 blocks with scenic views both day and night.

-Be on the lookout for unique sculptures and the lift bridges in action as they raise to allow boats to pass by on the river underneath.
+Be on the lookout for unique sculptures and the lift bridges in action as they rise to allow boats to pass by on the river underneath.

 Dine in a Spy-Themed Restaurant at Safe House